pswens/ControlsAssessmentSpecifications/docs/source/Controls8.md

 ### Operations

 1. Review `GV26` for detailed logging requirements such as event source, date, username, timestamp, source addresses, and destination addresses:
+   1. For each detailed logging requirement included, assign a value of 1.
+Sum all requirements included (M2).
+   2. Subitem 1.2
+2. Second item
+   2.1.
+Subitem 2.1
+   2.2.
+Subitem 2.2
+3. Third item
+   3.1.
+Subitem 3.1
+   3.2.
+Subitem 3.2

+1. Review `GV26` for detailed logging requirements such as event source, date, username, timestamp, source addresses, and destination addresses:

    1.1.
 For each detailed logging requirement included, assign a value of 1.
 Sum all requirements included (M2).